 Legacy CDN’s were built on the premise that more PoPs were better, no matter if the servers themselves weren’t very powerful.
 However, this method can hinder the response time of configuration deployments.
 Moreover, as Internet connectivety improved thanks to certain advancements (fibre cable for example), PoPs located in such close proximity were no longer needed.
 Now, many CDN providers offer a medium number of high-capacity PoPs spread globally – described as simple CDN topology.
 Simple CDN topology also helps improve against attacks such as DDoS since they can handle much more traffic.

-KeyCDN currently has strategically distributed 24+ POPs within our CDN architecture consisting of servers spread across the Americas, Europe, and in Asia and Oceania.
+KeyCDN currently has strategically distributed a global network of POPs within our CDN architecture consisting of servers spread across the Americas, Europe, and in Asia and Oceania.

 New POPs are regularly added within the KeyCDN network to help improve the overall global delivery of a website’s static content.